The Lighthouse (2019) – Film Review

 The Grand Budapest Hotel (2014) – Film Review

 Wes Anderson’s visually spectacular tale of murder, elegance and crime is far more light-hearted than I was initially expecting.
-Utilising a bright colour palette, unique cinematography and a wonderful score by Alexandre Desplat.
-The film brings all the usual elements of Wes Anderson’s style that I adore, especially coming straight-off the back of Anderson’s animated flicks.
+Utilising a bright colour palette, unique cinematography and a wonderful score by Alexandre Desplat, the film brings all the usual elements of Wes Anderson’s style that I adore, especially coming straight off the back of Anderson’s animated flicks.

-Plot Summary: ‘Gustave H,’ a concierge of the legendary ‘Grand Budapest Hotel,’ alongside his new lobby boy: ‘Zero.’
-Embark on a dangerous journey following a mysterious murder and the disappearance of a priceless Renaissance painting, soon leading them into the middle of a feud over an enormous family fortune.
+Plot Summary: ‘Gustave H,’ a concierge of the legendary ‘Grand Budapest Hotel,’ alongside his new lobby boy, ‘Zero.’
+Embark on a dangerous journey following a mysterious murder and the disappearance of a priceless Renaissance painting, soon leading them into the middle of a feud over an enormous family fortune…

-The film definitely does have a particular artistic flair which his animated flicks do not carry, as in nearly every wide-shot in the film we are greeted with what almost looks like a painting.
+The film definitely does have a particular artistic flair which his animated flicks do not carry, as in nearly every wide shot in the film we are greeted with what almost looks like a painting.
 These paintings are almost used as backdrops throughout the film, and blend seamlessly with the bright pale colour palette of the film.
-Even with this colour palette and mostly upbeat tone however, the film is not afraid to dive into darker territory if needed in order to serve the story.
+Even with this colour palette and mostly upbeat tone, however, the film is not afraid to dive into darker territory if needed in order to serve the story.

 In addition to his style, Anderson also does a brilliant job when it comes to the writing, as the film is gushing with hilarious and memorable lines throughout.
 Many of the comedic lines caught me completely off-guard, with some of the humour being extremely dark.
-But with a cast this large and talented, you’re almost guaranteed to get comedic gold.
+But, with a cast this large and talented, you’re almost guaranteed to get comedic gold.
 In particular, I really enjoyed the performances by Ralph Fiennes, Bill Murray and Willem Dafoe, who you could really tell they enjoyed their time on-set.

 Wes Anderson once again also pays serious attention to detail, as in many shots there’s always small hidden gags or visual references hidden away to spot.
-The filmmaking itself is also used for a lot of visual storytelling e.g. the lonely characters and their framing within the shots as already mentioned.
+The filmmaking itself is also used for a lot of visual storytelling, e.g. the lonely characters and their framing within the shots, as already mentioned.

 IMG_3176